 Multicultural Values and Streams of Work

-Our values are rooted in the provincial motto From Many Peoples Strength and the treaty relationships that define our province and expressed as:
+rooted in the provincial motto From Many Peoples Strength and the treaty relationships that define our province.
+All MCoS work is guided by these values, which are expressed as:

 We recognize the multicultural diversity of the people of Saskatchewan.
 We believe in the strength of supporting cultural continuity and pride in one’s cultural ancestries.
 We celebrate the sharing between cultures because culture is a two way street.